ameen-ali/Bike-Share-Udacity/README.md

 - earliest, most recent, most common year of birth (only available for NYC and Chicago)

 ## The Files
 To answer these questions using Python, you will need to write a Python script.
-To help guide your work in this project, a template with helper code and comments is provided in a **bikeshare.py** file, and you will do your scripting in there also.
+To help guide your<br>work in this project, a template with helper code and comments is provided in a **bikeshare.py** file, and<br>you will do your scripting in there also.
 You will need the three city dataset files too:

 - chicago.csv
 - new_york_city.csv
 - washington.csv

-All four of these files are zipped up in the **Bikeshare** file in the resource tab in the sidebar on the left side of this page.
-You may download and open up that zip file to do your project work on your local machine.
+All four of these files are zipped up in the **Bikeshare** file in the resource tab in the sidebar on the left<br>side of this page.
+You may download and open up that zip file to do your project work on your local<br>machine.

-Some versions of this project also include a Project Workspace page in the classroom where the bikeshare.py file and the city dataset files are all included, and you can do all your work with them there.
+Some versions of this project also include a Project Workspace page in the classroom where the<br>bikeshare.py file and the city dataset files are all included, and you can do all your work with them<br>there.